nervosys/AutonomySim/docs/meshes.md

-# How to Access Meshes in AutonomySim
+# Accessing Meshes

 `AutonomySim` supports the ability to access the static meshes that make up the scene.

-## Mesh structure
+## Mesh Data Structure

-Each mesh is represented with the below struct.
+Each mesh is represented with the below struct:

 ```cpp
 struct MeshPositionVertexBuffersResponse {